 Submissions format: Submissions to Telos can be sent to us in the form of a Microsoft Word file, attached to an email.
 Our email address for submissions is firstname.lastname@example.org.

 All original essays for Telos will be refereed.
 If you are unsure about whether your article would be suitable for publication in Telos, then contact us with a short synopsis of your work and any questions you may have.
-We will be happy to provide prospective authors with a sample Telos article.
 Once your article is submitted, please allow at least three months for editorial evaluation.